1(1 lb) loaf Italian (or French) bread, cut into 1-inch cubes (about 8 cups)

 Add the toasted bread cubes, parmesan, and toss.

 Stir in the warmed stock.
 The goal here is to moisten the bread – not to make it soggy.
 The exact amount needed may vary a little depending upon how much and what type of bread you used.
 Remember, stuffing will take on moisture from the turkey so you do not want it wet.

 Lightly fill the cavity of the bird with some of the stuffing.
 As the turkey roasts, it will add some delicious juices and the bread will expand a little.
-I like to leave a little falling out onto the front of the bird as that browns quickly and is extremely tasty.
+I like to leave a little bit of stuffing falling out onto the front of the bird as the cubes browns quickly and are extremely tasty.

 Then cook your bird according to the directions on the package.
 22 minutes per pound is a good guide.
-Remember to test that the meat is at the correct temperature.
+Remember to test that the meat and stuffing are at the correct temperature.
 Test the center of the stuffed stuffing.
 Test at the thickest part of the thigh for the turkey.
 It will all be done at about 160-165 degrees F. Do not overcook it.
 The temp will go up a bit as you tent it.
 Which you should do for half an hour.
-Should the turkey be done before you expect, it’s best to remove it from the oven and tent it longer than you planned.
+Should the turkey be at temp before you expect, it’s best to remove it from the oven and tent it longer than you planned.
 Don’t let it dry out in the oven.
 Take the stuffing out when you tent the bird.
 Keep it covered in a warm bowl.